Lightning-AI/lightning-thunder/docs/source/basic/inspecting_traces.rst

       T3 = fd.ops.mul(T2, T1)
       fd.add_output(T3)
       fd.add_output(T2)

   with FusionDefinition() as fd:
       nvfuser_fusion_id0(fd)

   inputs = [
       torch.randn((4,), dtype=torch.float32, device='cuda:0').as_strided((2, 2), (2, 1)),
       torch.randn((4,), dtype=torch.float32, device='cuda:0').as_strided((2, 2), (2, 1)),
   ]
   fd.execute(inputs)

 Which you can copy and run as a standalone Python script.

-.. note:: ``get_nvFuser_repro()`` only works if the jitted function has been run before because nvFuser needs to execute a fusion definition to understand its inputs.
+.. note:: ``get_nvfuser_repro()`` only works if the jitted function has been compiled with the 'nv_store_fusion_inputs=True' flag and it has been executed.
+The flag is needed to record the input shapes needed to create the repro.

 Finally, ``traces[3]`` is the result of a lifetime analysis pass, which deletes tensor intermediates when they're no longer needed, freeing memory::